denten-papers/harcourt-exposed/intro.md

 and control that are used widely by law enforcement and national security agencies.
-As a community of readers and writers that value intellectual independence, we must begin to align the sharp edge of critical theory with our everyday practice.
+As a community of readers and writers that value intellectual independence, we must begin to align the sharp edge of critical theory with everyday practice.
 This includes the way we read, write, find, and share information online.
-For people who spend so much time in front of our computers in search for knowledge, we are remarkably alienated from the material contexts of knowledge production. *Exposed* reminds us of an uncomfortable truth at the center of everyday human--computer interaction.
+For people who spend so much time in front of our computers in search for knowledge, we are remarkably alienated from the material contexts of knowledge production. *Exposed* reminds us of an uncomfortable truth at work in everyday human--computer interaction.
 We know so little about the smart machines that observe us in our kitchens, offices, and living rooms.
-Let us cultivate then a keen interest in their literal deconstruction to learn how they are made and where their wires lead.
+Let us cultivate then a keen interest in their literal deconstruction, to learn how they are made and where their wires lead.
 To strip the aura of fetishism that attaches itself to such magical devices we need to develop a healthy level of disrespect for dumb and inanimate things.

-Judging by consumer behavior, the machines that surround our everyday life are for the moment worth the price that we pay.
+Judging by consumer behavior, the machines that expose us are for the moment worth the asking price.
 They offer enough of a bargain to get past most personal ethical objections.
 I have no evidence that Amazon or Google intends to use their hubs and echoes for the purpose of surveillance.
 There is no need to search for it either, because it is laid out openly, in the terms of service.
 The point is not to vilify technology.
 Given the chance to better see ourselves in the digital reflection, we will mount such mirrors in our living rooms willingly.
 The balance between vanity and civic virtue will tilt inevitably towards vanity.
 The burden of ethical reasoning lies on the part of an informed public.
 But for now, being informed is less fun than watching a smart TV.
-Harcourt does a masterful job at locating desire as the key to the voluntary surveillance conundrum.
+Harcourt does a masterful job at identifying desire as the engine that powers the voluntary surveillance conundrum.
 Dissent will remain the purview of a select few until the pain of tyranny overwhelms the pleasure of mass exposure.